Rites of Passage Training Program Curriculum

 Upcoming Training Schedule:

-1. A new section of the monthly Santa Rosa training group will begin on February 3, 2013.
-Call or email for more information.
+1. A new section of the monthly Santa Rosa training group will begin in Spring, 2014.
+Contact us for more information.

 1. Personal vision quests.
 Two vision quests as a participant, the first at the beginning of the training, the second at the end to confirm one's readiness to become a guide.
 The second quest may be undertaken with another qualified organization or guide.